 Those successes in turn frightened Sir John Jellicoe, who moved the Grand Fleet out of Scapa Flow to Northern Ireland, far from where it could influence events in the North Sea.
 He still led it into hostile waters, believing the greatest danger lay in submarine penetration of Scapa Flow.
 The British continued to react to poorly-sourced reports, like one claiming that German cruisers had slipped through the Kiel Canal into the Baltic and thence through the Skagerrak into the North Sea.
-So we let Sir John play out his fears, and send out the Germans on an operation they never undertook but the British believed they had.
+So, we let Sir John play out his fears, and send out the Germans on an operation they never undertook but the British believed they had.

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
-A Fulbright Scholar and award-winning journalist, he has published over 100 books, games and articles on historical subjects; people are saying that some of them are actually good.
+A Fulbright Scholar and NASA Journalist in Space finalist, he has published a great many books, games and articles on historical subjects; people are saying that some of them are actually good.

 He lives in Birmingham, Alabama with his wife, three children, and his new puppy.
 His Iron Dog, Leopold, could swim very well.